JanHerca/urantiapedia/output/wikijs/en/article/606/A_Vision_For_The_Future.md

 The experience of church-going URANTIA Book readers has already revealed that seeking to draw the attention of fellow church-goers to the book is not very fruitful.
 It is not easy to alter in adults, those ingrained habits of thinking already acquired in childhood.
 So can we start with the children?
 The answer to that is Eyes', it can be done in normal religious instruction classes and Sunday Schools through the simple expedient of emphasizing the essential teachings of Jesus about the kingdom.
 Surely, though, the most rewarding way to promulgate these teachings throughout Christianity is by means of well written and illustrated children's books.
 For the immediate future that is surely the most urgent need.
 If you have the necessary talents, _The URANTIA Book_ bids you to use them.

 > “_The religious challenge of this age is to those farseeing and forward-looking men and women of spiritual insight who will dare to construct a new and appealing philosophy of living out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe beauty, and divine goodness.
-Such a new and righteous vision of morality will attract all that is good in the mind of man and challenge that which is best in the human soul._” ([UB 2:7.10](/en/The_Urantia_Book/2#p7_10))
+Such a new and righteous vision of morality will attract all that is good in the mind of man and challenge that which is best in the human soul._” (<a id="a81_451"></a>[UB 2:7.10](/en/The_Urantia_Book/2#p7_10))

 Because Jesus is its central figure, _The URANTIA Book_ will be judged by its effect upon Christians; the behavior of Christians towards one another is likely to be the sole factor that can catalyse a transformation among non-Christians.

 Perhaps the reference in _The URANTIA Book_ to a second John the Baptist is figurative and really represents that group of individuals who will prepare the way for the book by first reviving the true gospel of the kingdom.
 The book itself sets us a very limited objective:

-> “_The ultimate goal of human progress is the reverent recognition of the Fatherhood of God and the loving materialization of the brotherhood of man._” ([UB 143:1.4](/en/The_Urantia_Book/143#p1_4))
+> “_The ultimate goal of human progress is the reverent recognition of the Fatherhood of God and the loving materialization of the brotherhood of man._” (<a id="a87_154"></a>[UB 143:1.4](/en/The_Urantia_Book/143#p1_4))

 ### References for ‘Our Mandate’